department-of-veterans-affairs/vets-design-system-documentation/src/_components/responsivetables.md

 ## Guidance

 ### When to use the responsive list view
-Use list view table when comparing rows and columns is not needed
+Use list view table when you need to present a list of information in an itemized way

 ### When to consider something else
-- When users do have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens
+- When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens
 - For comparison tables, avoid horizontal scrolling and limit the number of columns to 3 or fewer.
 All column heading labels should total no more than 60 characters.

 ### Usability guidance: how to use it